mkaz/ephemeral/README.md

 `TWEPOCH` expects a date value in `YYYY-MM-DD` format

-### Run
+### Usage

-If you create `env.sh` file, you can do a test run using:
+1. See releases for binary downloads for Linux and Raspberry Pi.

+2. Create `env.sh` file, see `env.sh.sample`

+3. Test run

 ```
 $ source env.sh
 $ ephemeral --test
 ```

+4. Remove `--test` flag when you're ready to delete away

-### Schedule
+### Automate

-I run this program using cron on a schedule time.
-I create the above environment variables in a bash script called `env.sh` see env.sh.sample file in this repo.
+I run this program using cron on a schedule time running on a Raspberry Pi.
-I souce env.sh prior to running in cron using"
+Here is the cron entry which shows soucing env.sh prior to running.

 ```
 0 8 * * * . path/to/dir/env.sh; path/to/dir/ephemeral